FreeCAD/FreeCAD-render/docs/EngineInstall.md

 #### Cycles standalone (difficulty: 5/5)
 Cycles standalone has to be compiled from sources.
+See https://github.com/blender/cycles

-See https://github.com/blender/cycles Installing Cycles standalone can be tricky and time-consuming, especially with GPU support.
-You'll be warned...
+Warning: Installing Cycles standalone can be tricky and time-consuming, see below.
+You'll be told...

 #### Pbrt (difficulty: 4/5)